sfvicente/RestApiBestPractices/Docs/MessageContent.md

 <br><br>

-### Prefer the use of the empty list representation instead of `null` for empty arrays.
+### Prefer the use of the empty list representation instead of `null` for empty arrays

 // TODO: add description